criteo/fromconfig/README.md

 id(instance["x"]) == id(instance["y"])
 ```

-Without the `_singleton_` entry, you would end up with two different dictionaries.
+Without the `_singleton_` entry, two different dictionaries would have been created.

-Note that if you were to use references without the singleton key, you would still get two distinct objects as the reference mechanism only copies config dictionaries.
+Note that using references is not a solution to create singletons, as the reference mechanism only copies missing parts of the configs.

 The parser uses the special key `_singleton_` whose value is the name associated with the instance to resolve singletons at instantiation time.